matthewarcus/xrshader/README.md

     }
   }
 ```
-* Centre ray
+* Centre ray: in clipspace, the centre of the the view is at
+`(0,0,-1.0)`, ie. infinitely far away in the negative z direction, to
+map that to a viewer relative direction, apply the inverse of the view
+matrix (so the result is still a projective point at infinity):
 ```
   vec3 rcentre = (inverse(iView)*vec4(0,0,-1,0)).xyz;
 ```
 * Alpha blending.
 In AR mode, the framework uses alpha blending to
 combine the generated image with the real world image.
-* Selection events.
-Selection events are detected by the javascript
+* Selection events: selection events are detected by the javascript
 framework and are passed to the shader as the w component of the
 iMouse uniform.
+* Errors: generally, the code raises exceptions on errors, better
+reporting would be good.
+Debugging is easier with the emulator &
+making use of the Javascript console.

 To be continued...